Geometry Modeling and Preparation for Automated Meshing: An Example of the ONERA M6 Wing

 7.1.
 Geometry Modeling and Preparation for Automated Meshing: An Example of the ONERA M6 Wing#

 In this tutorial, we explain how to build the ONERA M6 Wing Model in Engineering Sketch Pad (ESP) and how to use edge, face, and group attributes to prepare the model for automatic meshing.
 More information about ESP installation is available here.
 To build the geometry through ESP, we use a series of statements and commands in a scripted fashion.
 This gives us the ability to rebuild and modify the model most efficiently.
 All ESP statements and commands are held in a *.csm file.
 ESP uses the OpenCSM (Open-source Constructive Solid Modeling) system which is a feature-based, associative, parametric solid modeler.
 The input to OpenCSM is an ASCII, human-readable *.csm file that is used to describe the model through a series of design parameters and a build prescription.
-In this tutorial, learners are expected to be comfortable with parametric modeling and scripting via ESP.
+In this tutorial, users are expected to be comfortable with parametric modeling and scripting via ESP.

 Details of the ONERA M6 Wing geometry in this tutorial are: